bajamircea/bajamircea.github.io/_posts/2018-03-18-destructor-recommended-idiom.markdown

 ---

 The C++11/17 recommended idiom for destructor exception safety for most C++ applications.
 Realistic cases of how to handle code that destructors call.
-I ignore cosmic rays damaging CPU or memory and bugs (OS, compiler, hardware).
+Cosmic rays damaging CPU or memory and bugs (OS, compiler, hardware) not included.

 # Introduction